Washington Metropolitan Area Transit Authority — Federal Contractor Profile

 Frequently Asked Questions

-What does WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY do for the government?
+What does WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY do for the federal government?

 How much taxpayer money does WASHINGTON METROPOLITAN AREA TRANSIT AUTHORITY receive?